victor-buridard-prl/adoptAChristmasTree/README.md

   - Url => you can look at LoginForm component and redirection to the catalogPage
   - LocalStorage => you can look at the token management both in the LoginForm (writing in local storage) and userMenu (deleting from local storage)

+## Shared files

+The <mfe-naem>-shared in each micro-frontend could be merged into a single shared library that exports the api client + the event keys to keep a good synchronization between the micro-frontend.
+In the interest of time this wasn't done in this demo

 ## Security Disclaimer

 AdoptAChristmas Tree was developped as a plug and play example so it does not provide secrets or environment variables in a separate file.
 Also the authentication logic / Jwt token management is completely mocked and should never be copied for a production environment.